ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 See Appendix 8 for an extensive section on best practices around fragments and common table expressions in general.

 >TIP:
 >If you use CQL's query planner on shared fragments with conditionals, the query planner will only analyze the first branch by default.
-You need to use `@attribute(cql:query_plan_branch=[integer])` to modify the behaviour.
+You need to use `[[query_plan_branch={an_integer}]]` to modify the behavior.
 Read
 >[Query Plan Generation](#chapter-15-query-plan-generation) for details.

 ### Shared Fragments as Expressions